williamspiro/hubXml/README.md

 _Required Elements:_
 There are 3 options for telling hubXml which posts to scrub.
 Sitemap, listing pagination, and manual listing (order of how easy).
 Leave the 2 non-used post finding options selectors as empty strings `"""`
 1. SITEMAP - finds posts from sitemaps based on a blog root URL and sitemap.
 Requires that a site has a sitemap and the posts follow a root url + extension pattern.
 Ex. `www.blog.com/blog-root-url/post-slug` will find all URLS in the sitemap with `www.blog.com/blog-root-url/<slug>` structure.
 If using this option, set `BLOG_ROOT_URL`
 2. LISTING PAGINATION - finds posts by jumping through paginated listing pages grabbing post URLs.
 Requires paginated listing pages with the post URLs.
-If using this option set `BLOG_LISTING_URL`, `BLOG_LISTING_LINKS_SELECTOR` & `BLOG_LISTING_PAGINATOR`
+If using this option set `BLOG_LISTING_URL`, `BLOG_LISTING_LINKS_SELECTOR` & `BLOG_LISTING_PAGINATOR`.
+NOTE: If your listing page is not paginated, and has all of your posts on one page, just set `BLOG_LISTING_PAGINATOR` to be `meep` so hubXml does not find a second page
 3. MANUAL LISTING - requires manually setting the `POSTS` array with the posts for hubXml to scrub

 Below, find the _soup_ selectors which you need to set as CSS selectors for the elements to find.
 Included are examples of the html element selected --> XML conversion: